-Porch Pick Up: Meaning, How It Works, Tips & Safety (2025)
+Porch Pick Up: Meaning, How It Works & Safety Tips (2026)

 What Exactly is a Porch Pick Up?

 A porch pick up is a contactless way for a buyer and seller to exchange an item locally.
 The seller leaves the purchased item outside their home, often on the porch or in a designated bin.
-The buyer then comes to collect it at an agreed upon time, usually leaving payment behind if it wasn’t handled online.
+The buyer then comes to collect it at an agreed upon time, usually leaving payment behind if it was not handled online.

 The key feature is that the buyer and seller never meet in person.
 All coordination happens beforehand through messages.